andredewes/apim-aoai-smart-loadbalancing/README.md

     ...
     ```
     Make sure you add all the Azure OpenAI instances you want to use and assign them the desired priority.
-1. Goto back to API Management, select `Design`, select `All operations` and click the `</>` icon in inbound processing.
+10. Goto back to API Management, select `Design`, select `All operations` and click the `</>` icon in inbound processing.
 Replace the code with the contents of your `apim-policy.xml`, then hit `Save`.
-1. Lastly, goto `Subscriptions` (left menu) in API Management, select `+ Add Subscription`, give it a name and scope it `API` and select your `Azure OpenAI Service API`, click `Create`.
+11. Lastly, goto `Subscriptions` (left menu) in API Management, select `+ Add Subscription`, give it a name and scope it `API` and select your `Azure OpenAI Service API`, click `Create`.
-1. Then test if everything works by running some code of your choice, e.g., this code with OpenAI Python SDK:
+12. Then test if everything works by running some code of your choice, e.g., this code with OpenAI Python SDK:
     ```python
     from openai import AzureOpenAI

     client = AzureOpenAI(
-        azure_endpoint="https://<your APIM endpoint>.azure-api.net/",
-        api_key="<your subscription key>",
+        azure_endpoint="https://<your_APIM_endpoint>.azure-api.net/<your_api_suffix>", #do not add "/openai" at the end here because this will be automatically added by this SDK api_key="<your subscription key>",
         api_version="2023-12-01-preview"
     )

     response = client.chat.completions.create(
-        model="gpt-35-turbo",
+        model="<your_deployment_name>",
         messages=[
             {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Does Azure OpenAI support customer managed keys?"}